Max Muncy Player Props: Dodgers vs. Cubs

-The Los Angeles Dodgers and Max Muncy, who went 2-for-5 with two home runs and four RBI last time in action, take on Justin Steele and the Chicago Cubs at Dodger Stadium, Friday at 10:10 PM ET.
+After batting .303 with six home runs, eight walks and 14 RBI in his past 10 games, Max Muncy and the Los Angeles Dodgers face the Chicago Cubs (who will start Jameson Taillon) at 9:10 PM ET on Saturday.

-He hit two homers in his previous appearance (going 2-for-5) in his most recent game against the Giants.
+He had two hits (going 2-for-4 with a home run and an RBI) in his most recent appearance against the Cubs.

 Max Muncy Game Info & Props vs. the Cubs